joelsearcy/sql-scripts/mssql/sql-date-interval/README.md

 Algorithms for finding intervals are sometimes referred to as *Packing Intervals* or *Gaps and Islands* problems.
 However, in code solutions and functional programming this is more often referred to as merging or flattening the intervals.

-## Flattening & Differencing: an Optimization Story
+## Flattening, Differencing, & Intersecting: an Optimization Story

 I worked on a system that calculated date intervals for qualification and eligibility for almost a decade before I learned the term *Gaps and Islands*.
 During that time I'd already iterated through a few different solutions in T-SQL, particulary spurred on by the need to improve the performance of these queries as the system scaled to handing over a million accounts, each with potentially dozens of intervals.